-The Letter Intent consists of a brief proposal to determine basic suitability.
-The deadline for the 2018 Youth Granting is September 10th, 2018.
+The Letter of Intent consists of a brief proposal to determine basic suitability.
+The deadline for the 2020 Youth Granting is Monday February 24th at 4:30pm.

-Once a fit has been established by Vancouver Foundation staff, a short-list of organizations will be invited to submit a full proposal due October 23rd, 2018.
+Once a fit has been established by Vancouver Foundation staff, a short-list of organizations will be invited to submit a full application due Friday March 20th at 4:30pm.

-Stage 2: Selection Process
+Stage 2: Full Application

-Applications will be selected for funding after being reviewed by a volunteer Advisory Committee, whose membership offers depth of community knowledge and experience.
+Applications will be selected for funding after being reviewed by the LEVEL volunteer advisory committee, whose membership offers depth of community knowledge and experience.